 What can we see at the exhibition?

-Hotel Bel-Air is infinitely inspiring for an artist, with the beautiful history pulsing through the air so I’m really excited to host my next exhibition there (February 6 – March 29).
+Hotel Bel-Air is infinitely inspiring for an artist, with the beautiful history pulsing through the air so I’m really excited to host my exhibition there (February 6 – March 29, 2020).
 I’m also very honoured to be their first artist in residence.
-The exhibition will be a diverse mix of my work and touch on travel, curiosity and style.
+The exhibition represents a diverse mix of my work and touch on travel, curiosity and style.